The Iron Heel: Influences and effects

-London's novella The Scarlet Plague (1912), and some of his short stories, are placed in a dystopian future setting that closely resembles that of The Iron Heel, although there is no actual continuity of situations or characters.

-Frederic Tuten's debut novel The Adventures of Mao on the Long March uses extensive quotes from The Iron Heel, placing them alongside details of Chinese history from 1912 to Mao's rise to power.

 Adaptations

 The novel has been adapted into two Russian films: The Iron Heel (1919) and The Iron Heel of Oligarchy (1999).
 The first was produced in the immediate aftermath of the October Revolution, and the second was produced when real-life Oligarchs came to dominate the economy of post-Soviet Russia.

 A stage adaptation by Edward Einhorn was produced in 2016 in New York.
 According to The New York Times, "it serves up food for thought with an appealing heart-on-sleeve warmth".
-The adaptation was turned into a three-part audio drama podcast in 2021.